-The AUM Library is also a member of the Montgomery Higher Education Consortium, which allows AUM students, faculty and staff to check materials out from the libraries at Alabama State University, Faulkner University, Huntingdon College, and Troy University's Montgomery campus.
+The AUM Library is also a member of the Montgomery Higher Education Consortium, which allows AUM students, faculty, and staff to check materials out from the libraries at Alabama State University, Faulkner University, Huntingdon College, and Troy University's Montgomery campus.

 The library's reference service offers instruction for students in the use of library resources and assistance in beginning a research project.
 The library's reference assistance is offered in person, by phone, or online, using the library's "Ask a Librarian" service, which provides online chat, email, and texting options available at http://askus.library.aum.edu.
 The library faculty and staff also provide assistance finding information, using online databases, and in the use of library equipment.
-The library provides news and updates through its blog at http://libraryblog.aum.edu, as well as through its various social media platforms (Facebook, Twitter, Instagram).
+The library provides news and updates through its various social media platforms (Facebook, Twitter, Instagram).

 Seating is available for more than 600 students, including study tables and chairs and comfortable soft seating.
 For quiet study there are individual study carrels located on floors three, four, and five of the tower.
 The library provides equipment to assist those with visual impairments, listening carrels, and a combined computer lab/classroom that can seat 31 patrons.
-The library is also configured for wireless access and provides comfortable seating on all floors, with access to a coffee bar on the first floor.
+The library is also configured for wireless access and provides comfortable seating on all floors.

-The library is open 85.5 hours a week during the semester and is staffed by capable and friendly professional librarians and paraprofessional staff eager to assist you in locating information both in person and online.
+The library is open 80 hours a week during the semester and is staffed by capable and friendly professional librarians and paraprofessional staff eager to assist you in locating information both in person and online.